xbaonx/luckypick2/README.md

 - Node.js 18+
 - npm or yarn
 - BSC wallet with admin privileges
-- MoonPay account (for USDT deposits)
+- Transak (or other on-ramp) account if needed for USDT deposits

 ## 🛠️ Installation